peterhinch/micropython-async/TUTORIAL.md

 This is a simple approach, but is only appropriate to hardware which is to be polled at a relatively low rate.
 This is for two reasons.
-Firstly the variable latency caused by the execution of other coros will result in variable polling intervals - this may or may not matter depending on the application.
-Secondly, attempting to poll at high speed may cause the coro to consume more processor time than is desirable.
+Firstly the variable latency caused by the execution of other coros will result in variable polling intervals - this may or may not matter depending on the device and application.
+Secondly, attempting to poll with a short polling interval may cause the coro to consume more processor time than is desirable.

 The example ``apoll.py`` demonstrates this approach by polling the Pyboard accelerometer at 100ms intervals.
 It performs some simple filtering to ignore